Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ### Cartographic Features

-The chart is organized according to the classic Three Enclosures and Twenty-Eight Lunar Mansions​ system.
-It comprises 31 individual sectional maps​ that, when assembled, form a complete all-sky dome centered on the North Celestial Pole.
+The chart is organized according to the classic Three Enclosures and Twenty-Eight Lunar Mansions system.
+It comprises 31 individual sectional maps that, when assembled, form a complete all-sky dome centered on the North Celestial Pole.
 These maps clearly delineate key celestial reference lines: the Celestial Equator, the Ecliptic, and the Circles of Perpetual Visibility and Invisibility.

-In its depiction of constellations, the chart adheres to the traditional “Three Schools” convention: stars from the Shi​ and Wuxian​ schools are denoted with outlined circles, while those from the Gan​ school are marked with solid dots.
+In its depiction of constellations, the chart adheres to the traditional “Three Schools” convention: stars from the *Shi* and *Wuxian* schools are denoted with outlined circles, while those from the *Gan* school are marked with solid dots.

-Crucially, the chart introduces a significant innovation within this traditional framework: it departs from the common Chinese practice of not indicating stellar brightness.​ This is achieved by filling in the outlined circles​ representing particularly bright stars (e.g., ε Boo​ and β And) that belong to the Shi or Wuxian schools, thereby visually distinguishing them from fainter stars within the same constallation.
+Crucially, the chart introduces a significant innovation within this traditional framework: it departs from the common Chinese practice of not indicating stellar brightness.
+This is achieved by filling in the outlined circles representing particularly bright stars (e.g., ε Boo and β And) that belong to the Shi or Wuxian schools, thereby visually distinguishing them from fainter stars within the same constallation.

 ![](illustrations/xianglin.png)!